Skip to main content

 There are several ways to install an Outlook add-in.
 The options are listed in the following table:

-1. Central provisioning in the Microsoft 365 Admin Center – The administrator uploads the manifest file (see below) to Office, making the add-in available to all or selected users.
+1. Central deployment in the Microsoft 365 Admin Center – The administrator uploads the manifest file (see below) to Office, making the add-in available to all or selected users.

-2. Manual installation – Users can install the add-in manually via URL or manifest file.
+2. Manual installation – Users can install the add-in manually using a URL or a manifest file.

 3. Network sharing – A manifest file can be stored in a shared network folder, and users can install the add-in by specifying the file path.

-4. The installation method via the Microsoft Store is not supported.
+4. Installation via the Microsoft Store is not supported.

-For successful installation of the add-in, a SSL-encrypted HTTPS-Connection absolutely necessary.
-You can terminate these directly on the Nexus server or forward them via a proxy.
+To successfully install the add-in, you need a SSL-encrypted HTTPS-connection absolutely necessary.
+You can route these directly through the Nexus server or forward them via a proxy.
 If a proxy is used, it must correctly pass on the following headers:

 • X-Forwarded-Proto